-Explore the legal position and main issues employers face when dealing with religious discrimination in the workplace.
+Explore the UK legal position and main issues employers face when dealing with religious discrimination in the workplace.

 Here we list a selection of key cases, reported since 2009, on religion and belief discrimination in the workplace, providing a summary of the decision and implications for employers.